mlasitsa/design-decode/UPDATES.md

 Might also look into Claude or Gemini

 Open AI is great but looks like all they want it moooney haha, just kidding

+## My computer wont turn on (submitting this from my phone)
+trying to troubleshoot it